magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/decode.md

 {:toc}

 ## Introduction
-This tutorial will show how to set up and integrate diverse signals from District Heating Substation (DHS) facility into ThingsBoard IoT platform using Decode DL28 Communications processor.
-Signals from digital and analog I/O, Modbus RTU devices and M-Bus heat meters are combined in a single ThingsBoard dashboard.
+This tutorial will show how to set up and integrate diverse signals from District Heating Substation (DHS) facility into IoT Hub IoT platform using Decode DL28 Communications processor.
+Signals from digital and analog I/O, Modbus RTU devices and M-Bus heat meters are combined in a single IoT Hub dashboard.
 Due to simplicity only a few signals and devices are connected but in real world  installation up to several hundred devices and several thousand signals may be used.